ydutertre/myvario/README.md

 3. Live tracking

-- An integration with Livetrack24 is available, to share your activities with others in real time
+- Live tracking is possible with Livetrack24, as well as with SportsTrackLive to share free flight activities in real-time, and enjoy 3D visualizations.

 4. Under the hood